-So what I'm going to do in the following pages is actually show you some different products and show you the differences in those ingredients in terms of quality and quantity and also diversity and show you why that makes real world differences.
-So let's start this section which I'm titling here, how to read and differentiate a multivitamin and mineral supplement label.
+What I'm going to do in the following pages is actually show you some different products and show you the differences in those ingredients in terms of quality and quantity and also diversity and show you why that makes real world differences.
+Let's start this section which I'm titling here, how to read and differentiate a multivitamin and mineral supplement label.
 As I have taught my students for many years, the only way to understand nutrition is to understand each nutrient and each of its main characteristics in terms of sources, digestion, assimilation, distribution, storage and excretion.
 Metabolism and biochemistry, also dosages which differ for pediatrics, pregnancy, adults, elderly and patients with specific disease considerations, especially including renal and hepatic insufficiency.
 We also have to be aware of nutrient interactions, synergy and antagonism, drug and disease interactions and also then clinical applications, durations and reasonable expectations.
 So now let's look at some different product labels and see if we can tell the difference between high quality and low-quality products.

-- Multivitamin/mineral example #1: So we notice, for example, that with this product it contains vitamin A and beta carotene.
-The problem with supplementing with beta carotene is that, that blocks the absorption of other carotenoids.
+1. Multivitamin/mineral example #1: This product contains vitamin A and beta-carotene, presumably synthetic.
+The problem with supplementing with beta-carotene alone is that it blocks the absorption of other carotenoids.
 Vitamin D here was provided in the form of vitamin D2, which is generally considered to be ineffective as vitamin D3 cholecalciferol is the appropriate human nutrient.
-Furthermore, the does is completely inadequate and 400 national units, that is not an adequate does for an infant let alone for an adult.
-The common dose these days is 4,000 to 10,000 international units per day, so this supplement provides less than 10% of what would be adequate if it was provided in the proper form, which it is not.
+Furthermore, the dose is completely inadequate at 400 international units-that is not an adequate does for an infant let alone for an adult.4 The common dose these days is 4,000 to 10,000 international units per day; so this supplement provides less than 10% of what would be adequate if it was provided in the proper form, which it is not.
 Vitamin D2 is considered to be about 30 to 50% as effective as vitamin D3.
-Vitamin E here is in the synthetic form of DL alpha tocopherol acetate.
+Vitamin E here is in the synthetic form of DL'alpha tocopherol acetate.
 Vitamin E is actually a family of different compounds and should at least include mixed tocopherols with an emphasis on gamma-tocopherol.
-As with the carotenoids as I mentioned previously, supplementation with one tocopherol may block absorption of the tocopherols and that's why we need to use a balanced or mixed tocopherol blend.
-The dose of vitamin B6 in this case is completely inadequate and it's also in the form of Pyridoxine Hydrochloride.
-That's an inactive form of vitamin B6.
-Vitamin B6, when it's in the Pyridoxine Hydrochloride form, has to get converted into pyridoxal phosphate and that of course requires magnesium, it also has an intermediary step that requires riboflavin.
+As with the carotenoids as I mentioned previously, supplementation with may tocopherol block one absorption of other tocopherols and that's why we need to use a balanced or mixed tocopherol blend.
+The dose of vitamin B6 in this case is completely inadequate and it's also in the form of pyridoxine hydrochloride-that is an inactive form of vitamin B6.
+Vitamin B6, when it's in the pyridoxine hydrochloride form has to get converted into pyridoxal phosphate course and that of requires magnesium, it also has an intermediary step that requires riboflavin.
 The dose is here is far too low at 3 milligrams.
 Folic acid here was provided at 400 micrograms.
 Folic acid is basically obsolete these days, most nutrition companies use methylfolate or use folinic acid.
 Folic acid famously worsens Cerebral Folate Deficiency.
-Vitamin B12 was provided here in the form of cyanocobalamin which obviously contains cyanide which is a poison, especially for smokers and patients with renal insufficiency.
-This product claims to contain 30 milligrams of biotin, I consider that highly unlikely.
-Biotin tends to be one of the more expensive nutrients.
-The idea that they would put 30 milligrams in this multivitamin is unlikely to the point of being illogical and I think that this product is mislabeled.
-Such a dose of biotin is pretty unlikely and would be remarkably expensive.
-Most of the minerals here are provided in their cheapest and worst forms in terms of absorption and they are all subtherapeutically dosed. - Multivitamin/mineral example #2: Now let's take a look at another product.
-Basically this product provides vitamins and minerals in their worst and cheapest forms and provides also incomplete descriptions on the label.
-You'll also notice that it has artificial colors, which are completely unnecessary, I don't think anybody
+Vitamin B12 was provided here in the form of cyanocobalamin which obviously